-SBH records revenue and receivables for grants from contracting agencies when reimbursable expenses are incurred under the terms of the contract.
+SBH records revenue and receivables for grants from contracting agencies when respective conditions are met under the terms of the contract.
 Such revenues are subject to audit by the agencies.
 No provision for any disallowances is reflected in the consolidated financial statements, since management does not anticipate any material adjustments.